-While celebrating with one another, some might have noticed changes in their elderly family members, including parents or grandparents, that may be normal aging or cause for concern.
-If you observed things like frequent short-term memory loss, confusion or disorientation, mood swings or struggling with conversation, it is important to seek help.
-We have put together a four-step approach to help get you started on your caregiving journey, and as always, the Caregiver Support Initiative is here for you at every step.
+While celebrating the holidays with the family, some of you might have noticed changes in your elderly family members, including parents or grandparents, that may be normal aging or a cause for concern.
+If you observed things like frequent short-term memory loss, confusion or disorientation, mood swings, or struggling with conversation, it is important to seek help.
+We have put together a four-step approach to help get you started on your caregiving journey, and as always, the Alzheimer’s Disease Caregiver Support Initiative is here for you at every step.

 Once you have a diagnosis and legal planning is underway, you may want to think about signing your care receiver up for Project Lifesaver, a service that the Caregiver Support Initiative offers to adults with any form of memory loss to provide a timely, life-saving response and reduce potential injury if they should wander.
 Care receivers enrolled in the program wear a small personal transmitter that emits an individualized tracking signal that local authorities can use to find them if they are lost.
 By keeping the care receiver safe and giving the caregiver peace of mind, Project Lifesaver is a win-win.

-If you have more questions about early signs of dementia, planning for the future or our free services offered in Clinton, Essex, Franklin Hamilton, Warren and Washington Counties, call the Caregiver Support Initiative at 1-800-388-0199.
+If you have more questions about early signs of dementia, planning for the future, or our free services offered in Northeastern New York’s Clinton, Essex, Franklin, Hamilton, Warren, and Washington Counties, call the Caregiver Support Initiative at 1-800-388-0199.